Green Card Services:

 What is a Family Preference Green Card?

-A family preference green card is for family members who are not immediate family.
+Family preference green cards are for family members who are not defined as “immediate” family (i.e., spouses, parents, or children of U.S. Citizens).
 Unlike immediate family green cards, there are certain limits and restrictions involved with these types of visas.

 Family Preference Green Card Categories

-The family preference green card is a visa status different from that of immediate relatives.
-The number of visas in this category is limited, and processing times are longer than immediate relative green card applications.
+Those who do not fall under the immediate relative category would apply for a green card under one of the family preference green card categories.
+The number of visas in this category is limited, and, thus, processing times are longer than for the immediate relative green card category.

 There are four distinct subcategories of family preference green cards: